Harry Heilmann: Broadcasting

 A raspy voice, an Eastern accent and the contrast with Tyson's polished delivery irritated some who listened to Harry.
 There was no such thing as a Tiger fan who liked both announcers — you were either a Tyson fan or a Heilmann fan, never both.

-In 1942, the Tigers gave exclusive broadcast rights to WXYZ, making Heilmann the exclusive radio voice of the Tigers in Detroit and throughout Michigan.
-He was the voice of the Tigers in 1940 and 1945 when the Tigers won the American League pennant and won the 1945 World Series over the Chicago Cubs.
-He became known for his gift as a story-teller and for his knowledge of the game.
-In 1951, Detroit Free Press sports editor Lyall Smith described Heilmann's broadcasting style:
+In 1943, the Tigers gave exclusive broadcast rights to WXYZ, making Heilmann the team's sole radio voice both in Detroit and throughout Michigan.
+During his tenure as a Tigers announcer, he called the American League pennant-winning teams of 1940 and 1945.

+Heilmann was known for his storytelling ability and for his in-depth knowledge of baseball.
+In 1951, Detroit Free Press sports editor Lyall Smith described his broadcasting style:

 In an era when radiomen frequently went into hysterics and fabricated spine-tingling situations, Harry was content to inform his listeners merely what actually happened on the diamond.
 These factual accounts were interspersed with tips on inside baseball and stories from his vast fund of diamond lore.

 Baseball historian Marc Okkonen grew up listening to Heilmann's broadcasts and later recalled Heilmann's tendency to drop the letter "r" from the end of words, referring to Hal Newhouser as "Newhousa" and Bob Feller as "Fellah".
 He also recalled that one of Heilmann's sponsors was a fly spray called Bugaboo; when an outfielder would catch a fly ball, Heilmann would proclaim, "Bugaboo!
 Another dead fly!"
 Okkonenen also recalled Heilmann's most memorable line, uttered after outstanding plays, when he would remain silent to emphasize the crowd noise and say, "Listen ... to the voice of baseball."

 In March 1946, Heilmann sustained five broken ribs and a broken chest bone in an automobile accident in Florida during spring training.
 Despite the injuries, he broadcast the Tigers games from opening day forward during the 1946 season.

 On September 11, 1948, the Tigers held a Harry Heilmann Day at Briggs Stadium.
 He was honored between games of a double-header and presented with a solid gold pass for all games played at Briggs Stadium.